-Operational staff have primary responsibility for the risks they take.
+Business functions have the primary responsibility for identifying and managing risk including the implementation of appropriate controls consistent with the overall risk strategy and appetite.
 Risk management practices and processes in place at this level constitute the 'first line of defence'.

-Second line: Management assurance
+Second line

-The 'second line of defence' is maintained by specialised risk management functions.
-Their role is to design and oversee a consistent framework for managing risks.
-This covers the key functions of risk management as defined by Solvency II (risk management and compliance).
+The 'second line of defence' encompasses risk management and compliance.
+Its role is to design and oversee a consistent framework for managing risks.
+The team provides advice, guidance and challenge to business functions about their identification and management of risk.
+The Risk and Compliance function supports the Board in discharging its responsibilities in relation to risk management, regulatory compliance and financial crime requirements.